 The Harry Bridges Chair in Labor Studies was created in 1992 with the help of over 1,000 gifts from individuals and local unions, particularly pensioners and active members of the International Longshore and Warehouse Union (ILWU).
 See our about page to learn more about its formation.

 A key principle of the ILWU’s union-controlled hiring hall, won in 1934 and still in operation today, is the fair and regular rotation of waterfront jobs among union members.
 In the same spirit, it was decided upon its founding that the Harry Bridges Endowed Chair would not be held by a single professor in perpetuity.
 Instead, the Chair is held by a faculty member in two-year terms, alternating between departments.

-To date, the Bridges Chair has been held by nine professors on the three University of Washington campuses in Seattle, Tacoma, and Bothell.
+To date, the Bridges Chair has been held by ten professors on the three University of Washington campuses in Seattle, Tacoma, and Bothell.
 Reflecting the interdisciplinary nature of Labor Studies itself, each Chair has brought with them their own particular strengths, interests and abilities, establishing new programs and building upon what has come before.
 Most importantly, while Chair they serve as the public face of Labor Studies at the University of Washington – reaching out to the community, speaking to the media, offering expert testimony to government, writing op-eds, and more.